1. Gauguin’s early years

 Personal tragedy

-During the voyage, Gauguin's father Clovis died suddenly from a heart aneurysm whilst at a stop at a Chilean fort near Antarctica, shortly after Paul’s first birthday.
+During the voyage, Gauguin's father Clovis died suddenly from a heart aneurysm whilst at a stop at a Chilean fort near Antarctica.
+This was shortly after Paul’s first birthday.

 As a result, Paul, his sister Mari and his mother were forced to bury Clovis’ body there and continue on their way to Lima alone.
 Upon their arrival, they went to live with Alina’s paternal family who were wealthy and prominent politicians.